ocsi0520/mjml-email-builder/docs/architecture.md

 ### Views

-There was an another AC as to different [device views](../src/views.ts), namingly Desktop, Tablet and Mobile. \
+There are 3 [device views](../src/views.ts) in the project, namingly Desktop, Tablet and Phone.
-There used to be a toolbar, where the preview icons were present.
-At this stage of the project it was under remaking, therefore you can't see it at the moment. \
-However, the preview is still in the project, you can find it as [\<eb-preview>](../src/pillar/preview/eb-preview.ts).

 The concept is easy, we just create an iframe with the width associated to a device view, compile the AppState to html, and feed the iframe with the compiled html.

 ### Events